 - Once you’re done with 25 stitches, start over on your left forearm.
 Hold the working yarn in your right hand and pull off the first stitch over the working yarn.
 Create a loop with the working yarn and over your left hand.

 - Continue taking the stitches until all are on your left forearm.

 - Keep knitting from left to right, then right to left until you have about 34-38 rows or until you’re happy with the length.

-- A decent sized arm knit blanket takes more than one skein of wool.
-To join the ends to continue knitting, tie them together with the least amount of yarn.
+- To join the ends to continue knitting, tie them together with the least amount of yarn.

 - Once you’ve reached your desired length, the last step is to cast off.